• About Us

 Click the bullet symbol (•) to highlight it and then click Insert to add it to your document.

-To start, place the blinking cursor or indicator on the cell where you want the bullet point will be inserted.
+To start, place the blinking cursor or indicator on the cell where the symbol will be inserted.

-Click the Insert tab on the main menu.
+Click the Insert tab on the Excel menu bar.

-Click the Symbols icon that can be found on the right side of the menu.
+Click the Symbols icon that can be found on the right side of the tollbar.
 Afterwards, click Symbol.

 The Symbol dialog will appear along with all the symbols and special characters you can use in Excel.

 Click the bullet symbol (•) to highlight it and then click Insert.
-Check that the bullet point has been inserted in your workbook or spreadsheet.
+Carefully check that the bullet symbol has been inserted in your workbook or spreadsheet.

 How to add bullet points in Excel